Back to overview

 Reading time: eight minutes

-Sadly, it is undeniable that the makeup of the legal profession is not representative of the UK workforce, and those of us seeking to improve diversity must be careful to not ignore any minority group.
-One group in need of consideration are those who identify as having a disability.
+Sadly, it’s undeniable that the makeup of the legal profession isn’t representative of the UK workforce, and those of us seeking to improve diversity must be careful to not ignore any minority group.
+One group in need of consideration are candidates who have a disability.

 For more information on what firms, chambers and legal education providers are doing to improve diversity and inclusion within the profession, head to LCN’s Diversity hub, sponsored by Gowling WLG (UK) LLP.